JoeyLeoBen/Intel_Website_Review_NLP_Analysis/README.md

 - **Quality and Representativeness of Data:**
   - The accuracy and generalization of the NLP model are highly dependent on the quality, completeness, and representativeness of the training data.
 Any biases or gaps in the data can adversely impact predictions.

-- The model may be improved by implimienting ensemble methods such as:

-  - **Bagging (Bootstrap Aggregating)**
-  Trains multiple models on different random subsets of the data (with replacement) and averages their predictions to reduce variance.

-  - **Boosting**
-  Builds models sequentially, where each new model corrects errors of the previous ones.
-Combines weak learners into a strong learner.

-  - **Stacking**
-  Combines predictions from multiple base models using a meta-model that learns how to best blend their outputs.

-  - **Blending**
-  Similar to stacking but uses a holdout validation set instead of cross-validation for training the meta-model.

 ---